Callum027/ansible-collection-palworld-dedicated-server/README.md

 palworld_dedicated_server_exporter_bind_port: 9877
 ```

-#### Enabling the service user
+### Enabling the service user

 *New in version 2.1.0.*

 The Ansible collection can optionally create a service user and group for
-Palworld Dedicated Server to use, configured to only have access to resources it needs,
+Palworld Dedicated Server to use.
-and a no-login shell that forbids remote access.

-This is more secure than the default configuration as it ensures that if any attacker
+This is more secure than the default configuration because it ensures that Palworld
+is run using a dedicated system user (with its own UID and GID), configured
+to only have access to resources it needs, and a no-login shell that forbids remote access.
-breaks into the host system through a vulnerability in Palworld,
+If any attacker breaks into the host system through a vulnerability in Palworld,
 they will be unable to do anything more than modify files owned by the service user.

 Existing configurations (that do not currently use service users)